-I recently wrote a piece for Refinery 29 that I thought was worth re-posting here, mainly because I continue to receive the same ol’ emails about “how do I get a cool job like yours?” on a daily basis.
+I recently wrote a piece about the truth behind travel writing that I thought was worth re-posting here, mainly because I continue to receive the same repetitive emails about “how do I get a cool job like yours?” on a daily basis.
 I love what I do, but it’s not as simple as telling someone to “go back to school and get a degree in X” so you can have a similar path.
 Rather, it’s an unconventional career I carved out for myself when what I really wanted to do didn’t exist.

 “You have a dream job.”

 I’ve heard it so many times before.
 People think I vacation for a living and that when I’m not traveling, I’m likely booking my next ticket to Mozambique/Tahiti/Paris on someone else’s dime.
 (If you find such a job, please send me information on how to apply.)

 But the reality behind such a career is far less glamorous.

 I’ve been penning travel pieces for magazines for the better part of the decade.
 I’ve co-authored more than a dozen guidebooks.
 I’ve visited upward of 100 countries (some paid for by an employer; more often than not, I foot the bill).
 Don’t get me wrong: I love what I do.
 But it’s hardly the “dream job” everyone thinks it is.
 Here’s the behind the scenes—the good, the bad and the honest—on being a travel writer, some of which you might not know:

 Many times, writers fund their own travels